clojure-emacs/clojure-ts-mode/doc/design.md

-To enable the parser-based indentation engine, `clojure-ts-mode` sets the `treesit-simple-indent-rules` with the output of `clojure-ts--configured-indent-rules`, and then call `treesit-major-mode-setup`.
+To enable the parser-based indentation engine, `clojure-ts-mode` sets the `treesit-simple-indent-rules` with the output of `clojure-ts--configured-indent-rules`, and then calls `treesit-major-mode-setup`.

-According to the documentation of `treesit-simple-indnet-rules` variable, its values is:
+According to the documentation of `treesit-simple-indent-rules` variable, its value is:

 > A list of indent rule settings.
 > Each indent rule setting should be (LANGUAGE RULE...), where LANGUAGE is